 - Do you get on better with women than men, and have more female friends than male friends for example?

 - Do you always feel like an outsider in your friendship circle?

 - Do you feel like you were born ‘different’ to everyone else?

 - Do you feel like you’re always at risk of being rejected?

 Of course, nearly all of these concepts are painful to everyone.
 But in people with a fetish involving those things, they are particularly painful.
 They’re very similar to insecurities, and fetishes exploit insecurities.

 There are hundreds of potential fears/feelings/beliefs which could cause arousal to particular parts of the cuckold fetish – and overcoming them is a whole other topic.
-This is a tiny starter guide – sign up to my mailing list if you want to keep going.
+This is a tiny starter guide – check out my online course if you want to keep going.

 So, What Can You Do About This?